danielaparker/jsoncons/doc/Examples.md

 #### A polymorphic example using JSONCONS_GETTER_CTOR_TRAITS_DECL to generate the json_type_traits

-`JSONCONS_GETTER_CTOR_TRAITS_DECL` is a macro that can be used to generate the `json_type_traits` boilerplate from member getter functions and a constructor.
+`JSONCONS_GETTER_CTOR_TRAITS_DECL` is a macro that can be used to generate the `json_type_traits` boilerplate from getter functions and a constructor.

 ```c++
 #include <cassert>